-Scott has 20 years of experience in both in-house and outside counsel positions.
+Scott has more than 18 years of experience in both in-house and outside counsel positions.
 Scott also worked as a patent analyst and patent portfolio development attorney for several product divisions at a Fortune 500 company.
 Scott has worked with a number of technical areas including display devices, power management circuits, drivers, network protocols, semiconductor structures, 3D audio systems, neural network architecture designs, storage systems, and operating systems.
 Scott’s educational background includes a Juris Doctor from Syracuse University and a Bachelor of Science in Electrical Engineering from Oregon State University.

 Jacob has more than 10 years of experience as a patent agent and attorney preparing and prosecuting patent applications, mainly software patent applications.
 Jacob also has 2+ years of experience as a Patent Examiner for the USPTO, examining patent applications related to peripheral device drivers and communications.
 Jacob specializes in patent drafting and prosecution in many technical areas including network protocols/communications, network security, operating system components, logic and memory devices, e-commerce, online media, telecommunications, consumer electronics, graphical user interfaces, and printer and image processing.
 Jacob has been awarded a 2018 Washington Super Lawyers Rising Star for his exceptional quality of work in obtaining patent rights for his clients.
 Jacob received a Bachelor of Science degree in Electrical Engineering from the University of Washington in 2005 and a Juris Doctor degree from the Seattle University School of Law in 2010.